google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 You can find all the code for saving changes to a file in my [text editor][text-editor] demo on [GitHub][text-editor-source].
 The core file system interactions are in [`fs-helpers.js`][text-editor-fs-helper].
 At its simpliest, the process looks like the code below.
-I'll walk through each step and explain itß.
+I'll walk through each step and explain it.

 ```js
 async function writeFile(fileHandle, contents) {